Real Conversation English Practice |

 Language fluency is built through daily repetition, not weekly lessons.
 Cambly and Preply become extremely expensive if you want to practise every day.
 HelloTalk and Tandem depend on your partner being available and motivated — which is unreliable.
 EngVarta is designed for daily practice at a price that makes it sustainable.
 From ₹2,700 for 25 sessions in India or from $45 for 25 sessions internationally, you get a trained expert conversation every single day.
 Consistency is the single most important factor in building speaking fluency, and EngVarta is the only real-person app that makes daily practice affordable.

-Audio-Only Conversations
+Voice-Only Conversations

-EngVarta uses audio-only calls, not video.
+EngVarta uses voice-only calls, not video.
 This might sound like a limitation, but it is actually an advantage for many learners.
 Video calls add self-consciousness about appearance, background, and eye contact — all of which increase anxiety and distract from the actual goal of speaking practice.
-Audio-only conversations let you focus entirely on your speech.
+Voice-only conversations let you focus entirely on your speech.
 Many learners report feeling more comfortable and speaking more freely on EngVarta calls compared to video-based platforms.
 And most real-world phone calls, client conversations, and team calls involve audio anyway.

 How to Get the Most from Real-Person English Practice